The Frost Farm Poetry Conference, June 19-21, 2020

 Writing is both expression and communication.
 The first you can do on your own—it’s like singing in the shower.
 But you never quite know if you’re doing the second until you show your work to a reader.
 A workshop provides a group of first readers who can be both honest and sympathetic to what you’re trying to do, as they’re trying to do something like it themselves.
 We’ve got an extraordinary group of writers enrolled; it has been an inspiring and enjoyable experience.

-There are currently three active workshops: one for poets and one for writers of fiction, each of which meets every other week; and a second workshop for poets, which meets once a month.
-We meet at the Emma Andrews Library, 77 Purchase Street, Newburyport, in the evening when the library is closed, so we have the place to ourselves.)
+There are currently two active workshops, both for poets only one of which meets every other week; and anotherwhich meets once a month.
+We meet at the Emma Andrews Library, 77 Purchase Street, Newburyport, in the evening (when the library is closed, so we have the place to ourselves.)